Haneet-Arya/Convertex/README.md

 # Convertex
 Currency Converter
-Its my first android app and I am just started to learn Android Development
+# Its my first android app and I have just started to learn Android Development